 Flowers that last longer make customers happier.
 So florists have become experts in making flowers last longer.
 It starts with processing the bulk flowers correctly.
 After the flowers have hydrated, we move on to preparing the vase.
 It should be cleanly washed with no dirt.
 Want a secret?
-Put a 1/4 teaspoon of bleach per each quart of warm water used in the vase and mix throughly.
+Put a 1/4 teaspoon of bleach per each quart of warm water used in the vase and mix thoroughly.

 Sounds scary, doesn't it?
 A weak bleach solution actually keeps bacteria down.
 Change the water every couple of days (or if looking cloudy) adding in the same amount of bleach per each quart of water.
 Our shop regularly "bleached" the buckets in which flowers were store in the coolers.
 That meant we washed the buckets, rinsed away the soap and then pour in a bucket of water treated with bleach.
 We swirled the buckets and poured the bleach water out.
 We then allowed the bucket to dry WITHOUT rinsing out the bleach solution.